-Human activities are increasing the level of nutrients in surface water bodies, leading to severe algal blooms, lowering dissolved oxygen, and often killing fish and other organisms.
-EFDC+ provides you tools ranging from simple to complex, all in one coupled model, to better understand the impacts of numerous factors on your ecosystem and support informed decisions for mitigation.
+Human activities increase the level of nutrients in surface water bodies, leading to severe algal blooms, lowering dissolved oxygen, and often killing fish and other organisms.
+To better understand the impacts of numerous factors on your ecosystem and support informed decisions for mitigation, EFDC+ provides you a range of tools from simple to complex, all in one coupled model.

-EFDC+ includes a full eutrophication water quality model with 21 state variables allowing you enormous flexibility and control.
-The model simulates spatial and temporal distributions of water quality parameters including dissolved oxygen, suspended algae, various components of carbon, nitrogen, phosphorus and silica cycles, and water borne bacteria.
+EFDC+ includes a complete eutrophication water quality module with unlimited phytoplankton and zooplankton groups, allowing you enormous flexibility and control.
+The model simulates spatial and temporal distributions of water quality parameters, including dissolved oxygen, suspended algae, various components of carbon, nitrogen, phosphorus, and silica cycles, waterborne bacteria, and rooted plants.

-To enhance a model’s predictive capability of water quality parameters, as well as simulate the long-term changes in water quality conditions in response to changes in nutrient loadings, coupling of the sediment process model with the water quality model has been achieved in EFDC+.
-The enhanced EFDC+ sediment diagenesis sub-model was originally developed for the Chesapeake Bay Model by DiToro, which simulates twenty-seven state variables.
-This sub-model predicts the flux of nutrients between the sediment and the water column.
+To enhance a model’s predictive capability of water quality parameters, as well as simulate long-term changes in water quality conditions in response to changes in nutrient loadings, EFDC+ has coupled the sediment process model with the water quality model.
+The enhanced EFDC+ sediment diagenesis module was originally developed for the Chesapeake Bay Model by DiToro, which simulates twenty-seven state variables.
+This module predicts the flux of nutrients between the sediment and the water column.

-EFDC+ has added the Rooted Plant and Epiphyte Sub-Model (RPEM) to simulate submerged aquatic vegetation (SAV), which are commonly observed along the banks of many rivers and lakes.
-This sub-model optionally links the water and sediment nutrients to the growth and decay of the aquatic vegetation.
-In addition to simulating SAV, this sub-model also allows for representative simulation of epiphytes growing on the plants.
-Epiphyte simulation is critical for accurately evaluating nutrient uptake in wetlands.
+The Rooted Plant and Epiphyte Module (RPEM) in EFDC+ simulates submerged aquatic vegetation (SAV), commonly observed along the banks of many rivers and lakes.
+In this module, you have the option to link the water and sediment nutrients to the growth and decay of aquatic vegetation.
+In addition to simulating SAV, this module allows for representative simulation of epiphytes growing on the plants, which is critical for accurately evaluating nutrient uptake in wetlands.